 They privately developed one service area at Cashel, and in 2015 won the contract to operate three more on behalf of the state.
 However, an objection from a rival firm meant that contract still hasn't been signed, and in November 2017 there were hints that changes to Topaz and to the industry had made them reluctant to finish the deal.
 The first of these finally opened in March 2019.

 For the former Roadchef brand, see reStore (Roadchef).

-LocationsTopaz operate at the following services:
+They also provide fuel at the following services:

-Topaz has been removed from the following services:
+Topaz was removed from the following services:

-- Kill (N7)
+- Kill westbound (N7)

 Views expressed in these comments are those of the individual contributor.
-They are moderated by Facebook.
+User accounts are managed by Facebook.